MasoniteFramework/masonite/README.md

 ## Windows

 With windows you will need to have the latest OpenSSL version.
-Install OpenSSL [32-bit](http://slproweb.com/download/Win32OpenSSL-1_1_0h.exe) or [64-bit](http://slproweb.com/download/Win64OpenSSL-1_1_0h.exe)
+Install [OpenSSL 32-bit or 64-bit](https://slproweb.com/products/Win32OpenSSL.html).

 ## Mac